 - Determine the ‘Structural Importance’ of each mechanical component.
 This measures the importance of the position of the component.
 It is independent of the reliability value of the component under consideration and also independent of the reliability of every other component.
 High reliability components should be allocated to positions with high structural importance.

 - Assess the feasibility of increasing the reliability of the most unreliable components.

 - Create redundancy for components having the highest structural importance and/or lowest reliability.
 Redundancy is most effective when applied at the lowest level in a hierarchical system.
 Component redundancy is always more effective than subsystem redundancy.

 - Build accessibility for quick maintenance into the wind turbine design.
 The Mean Time To Repair (MTTR) is significant for many mechanical components resulting in low wind turbine availability due to long maintenance outage times.

 - Seek to minimize construction defects.
 Wind turbines are usually erected by a contractor hired by the developer and not by the turbine Original Equipment Manufacturer (OEM).

 - Seek to minimize the number of different vendor sources for a given component and remove fabrication variation and errors.

-As a specialist Wind Turbine Consultant we conduct wind turbine reliability studies that target your platform specific system reliability.
-We look at how best to maximise your wind turbine service life by using component life data, system block diagrams and fault tree analysis of your turbine model.
+A specialist wind turbine reliability strategy targets your platform-specific system reliability.
+They look at how best to maximise your wind turbine service life by using component life data, system block diagrams and fault tree analysis of your turbine model.

-We provide technical assessments of engineering specifications with regard to codes, standards and best practices, for the technology areas impacting wind energy.
+We can provide you technical assessments of engineering specifications with regard to codes, standards and best practices, for the technology areas impacting wind turnine reliability.
 The technology areas to investigate include: corrosion, metallurgy, structural integrity, reliability, pressure vessel construction, electrical circuits, communication networks, and several others that are equally important.